TomographicImaging/CIL/README.md

 ```sh
 pip install --no-deps .
 ```
+> [!NOTE]
+> You need to have a **working compiler** on your system, such as Visual Studio on Windows, GCC on Linux and XCode on MacOS.

 If not installing inside a conda environment, then the user might need to set the locations of optional libraries: